 Best All-Inclusive Hotels in Tenerife for Families (2026)

 Tenerife South airport (TFS) has direct flights from most European cities year-round.
 Budget carriers (Ryanair, easyJet, Jet2) keep returns under 80 EUR.
+If you prefer the Adriatic over the Atlantic, all-inclusive resorts in Istria are a strong alternative at lower prices.
 Playa Paraíso hotels are 15 minutes from the airport by taxi (25 EUR).
 Once you're at an all-inclusive, you technically don't need to leave, but you'd be missing out.
 Siam Park is a 10-minute taxi away, the Los Cristianos fishing harbour has cheap seafood restaurants, and the volcanic Teide National Park makes a spectacular day trip.
 Stroller note: the coastal promenade from Playa Paraíso to Costa Adeje is flat and paved.
 For groceries (snacks, sunscreen), HiperDino supermarkets are everywhere.
 If you're comparing Canary Islands options, kids clubs in Barcelona offer a very different urban family trip on the mainland.

 🍽️Why Tenerife is ideal for an all-inclusive family holiday